INDIAN AFTERNOON TEA AT THE CITY ROOMS, LEICESTER

 The tea started with the savouries and we were presented with a Martini glass containing Bhel Puri, which consisted of sev (fine pieces of crunchy noodles made from chickpea paste containing subtle spices) and puffed rice incorporated with onions, potatoes, chaat masala and chutney with coriander to garnish.
 It was a perfect mix of spice, sweet and tart flavours and in India is a common street food variety’.

-We then moved onto the delights on the wooden board consisting of another Indian street food classic served tradionally in the state of Maharashtra, Pau Bhaji.
+Next came the delights on the wooden board consisting of another Indian street food classic served tradionally in the state of Maharashtra, Pau Bhaji.
 This consists of a thick vegetable curry (Bhaji) which is served in a bread roll (Pau).
 The Chef served the rolls open, which gave them a colourful appearance against the grain of the wooden board.
 They were quite aptly named ‘Open Pau Bhaji Sandwich.’

 Finally it was time to get started on the lower savoury tier of the china cake stand, which consisted of Spicy Dhokra pieces and Pizza Samosa.
 Dhokra are my absolute favourite and these were no exception and they were cooked to perfection and were soft and spongy, reminding me of the times we ate these as a family at the weekend for breakfast.
 They also originate from the state of Indian in the west known as The Gujerat, which is where a lot of my Indian family originate from.
 Dhokra are made with fermented batter derived from rice and split chickpeas.
 I also quite enjoyed the idea of Pizza Samosas, which were a twist on the traditional and instead some ingredients had been substituted with some sweetcorn and cheese